 8.3.5.12 Whilst still walking, have the test subject perform the following exercises.
 Exercises b), c) and e) are performed with the supplementary fan operating such that an additional air velocity of 2 m/s is produced to impinge on the front, side and rear of the device in turn.

-walking without head movement or talking for 2 min,
+walking without head movement or talking for 2 min;

-turning head from side to side (approximately15 times), as if inspecting the walls of a tunnel for 2 min,
+turning head from side to side (approximately15 times), as if inspecting the walls of a tunnel for 2 min;

-moving head up and down (approximately15 times), as if inspecting the ceiling and floor for 2 min,
+moving head up and down (approximately15 times), as if inspecting the ceiling and floor for 2 min;

-reciting the alphabet or an agreed text out loud as if communicating with a colleague for 2 min,
+reciting the alphabet or an agreed text out loud as if communicating with a colleague for 2 min; and